Counting decomposable polynomials with integer coefficients: Acknowledgements

-The research of M.~S. was supported by the Macquarie University Research Fellowship.
-The work was motivated by a recent talk of Professor Joachim von zur Gathen at the University of New South Wales, the author would like to thank him for his stimulating talk and for his valuable comments.
+The authors would like to thank the referee for his/her careful reading and valuable comments.
+The work was motivated by a talk of Professor Joachim von zur Gathen at the University of New South Wales.
+The authors would like to thank him for his stimulating talk and for his valuable comments.
+The research of the first named author has received funding from European Social Fund (project No 09.3.3-LMT-K-712-01-0037) under grant agreement with the Research Council of Lithuania (LMTLT).
+The research of the second named author was partly supported by the Guangdong Basic and Applied Basic Research Foundation (No. 2022A1515012032), by a Macquarie University Research Fellowship and by the Australian Research Council Grant DE190100888.